hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - In the example above, to decide whether to cut a branch or not, we used the length of the path corresponding to the branch
         - It's the simplest possible lower bound: any extension of a path has length at least the length of the path
         - Modern TSP-solvers use smarter lower bounds to solve instances with thousands of vertices
-            - E.g. 1, The length of an optimal TSP cycle is at least: 1/2 ∑︀ (2 min length edges adjacent to v) v ∈ V
+            - E.g. 1, The length of an optimal TSP cycle is at least:
+            -           1/2 ∑︀ (2 min length edges adjacent to v) v ∈ V
+                        "1/2" it's because each minimum edge weight is included twice
             -               ___________ 1 _________
                            /            |           \
                           2             3 LB = 7     4 LB = 9 < 7